Silent Witness series 23 – everything you need to know

 One other main story for the brand new season will contain an “extremely potent nerve agent” which might spell hazard for Dr Chamberlain (Richard Lintern) and his colleagues.

-Our 4 most important stars will probably be returning to the Lyell Centre in 2020.
+Our 4 most important stars might be returning to the Lyell Centre in 2020.

 Liz Carr is again as Clarissa Mullery, David Caves performs Dr Jack Hodgson, Emilia Fox as Dr Nikki Alexander, and Richard Lintern as Thomas Chamberlain.